jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1414/index.md

 ### Directory of PC-SIG Library Disk #1414

-     Volume in drive A is DISK1414
+     Volume in drive A has no label
      Directory of A:\

     FILE1414 TXT      3175   6-01-89  10:03a